ForJournalism/fj-charting-and-visualization/README.md

 * Modify what shows up on rollover
 * We create basics of a second more in-depth viz than previous

 ## VII.
-Use raphael skills to extend amcharts
+Use Raphael skills to extend Amcharts

 * Discuss importance of annotations, why you should implement in chart
 * Show how Raphael is related to amchart - inspect chart object to show what it contains, and how it matches Raph